Essay

 Leveraging State Machine Replication

-Given a sequencer environment which provides global total ordering of messages and replay capabilities, we can leverage State Machine Replication (SMR) 00If you are not familiar with state machine replication I would suggest that you first review State Machine Replication. to share state between the different components without needing additional messaging between processes.
+Given a sequencer environment which provides global total ordering of messages and replay capabilities, we can leverage State Machine Replication (SMR) to share state between the different components without needing additional messaging between processes.

 To illustrate the impact of the sequencer environment, let’s consider a simple example that is outside of a sequencer environment first.